scriptorluminary/Contribute-To-This-Project/archive/deprecated/migrating_archiving_to_script.md

 node single.js
 ```

-Note: while working on single.js, change the file var to a desired archive no. (here it is 19 as we already have 18 archives.)
+Note: While working on single.js, change the file var to a desired archive no. (here it is 19 as we already have 18 archives.)

 https://github.com/Syknapse/Contribute-To-This-Project/blob/44a4902afe47e10d4653649ca880f75373a38d6a/JSON/single.js#L4

-Note: while working on multiple.js, change the digit in for loop to total archive files, in this case we have 18 html files in archives.
+Note: While working on multiple.js, change the digit in for loop to total archive files, in this case we have 18 html files in archives.

 https://github.com/Syknapse/Contribute-To-This-Project/blob/44a4902afe47e10d4653649ca880f75373a38d6a/JSON/multiple.js#L5

-Note: delete the files from converted folder and try the code yourself.
+Note: Delete the files from converted folder and try the code yourself.
 Happy Coding!

 ## Roadmap